 Improving access to fair and affordable credit can help tenants break the spiral of unaffordable debt, rent arrears and eviction.

 As well as transforming the lives of tenants, this can have profound financial benefits for landlords.
 And it supports community finance lenders to scale up and reach more customers.

-Our Unlocking tenant financial resilience report aims to help housing associations and community finance providers take advantage of the clear opportunity to increase the scale of their collaboration and support the financial wellbeing of their tenants and customers.
+Our new report Unlocking tenant financial resilience aims to help housing associations and community finance providers take advantage of the clear opportunity to increase the scale of their collaboration and support the financial wellbeing of their tenants and customers.